Evangelical Lutheran Church of Ingria: Pilgrimage activities

 Pilgrimage activities are carried out through the autonomous non-profit organization "Pilgrimage Center Novaya Zemlya" (St. Petersburg).

 Publishing activities

 The Church of Ingria is the founder of the publishing house "Verbum" LLC.

-The Church of Ingria publishes the magazines “Church of Ingria” in Russian and “Inkerin Kirkko” in Finnish.
+The Church of Ingria previously published the magazines “Church of Ingria” in Russian and “Inkerin Kirkko” in Finnish; printing ceased in mid-2023.

 Territorial division

 The Church of Ingria is territorially divided into nine probations: St. Petersburg, Moscow, Karelian, Volga, Ural, Siberian, West Ingermanland, Northern and Southern.